krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 In summary, the insertion and deletion operations in arrays present the following disadvantages:

-- **High Time Complexity**: Both insertion and deletion in an array have an average time complexity of $O(n)$, where $n$ is the length of the array.
+- **High time complexity**: Both insertion and deletion in an array have an average time complexity of $O(n)$, where $n$ is the length of the array.
-- **Loss of Elements**: Due to the fixed length of arrays, elements that exceed the array's capacity are lost during insertion.
+- **Loss of elements**: Due to the fixed length of arrays, elements that exceed the array's capacity are lost during insertion.
-- **Waste of Memory**: Initializing a longer array and utilizing only the front part results in "meaningless" end elements during insertion, leading to some wasted memory space.
+- **Waste of memory**: Initializing a longer array and utilizing only the front part results in "meaningless" end elements during insertion, leading to some wasted memory space.

-### 5. &nbsp; Traversing Arrays
+### 5. &nbsp; Traversing arrays

 In most programming languages, we can traverse an array either by using indices or by directly iterating over each element: